-The current and licensed technology included in the acquisition of Agere FPGA has an estimated weighted average useful life of approximately seven years, and the non-compete agreement estimated useful life is approximately three years resulting in a weighted average useful life of approximately 6.3 years.
-In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets," the excess of purchase price over net assets acquired, or Goodwill, will be subject to an impairment test at least annually and will not be amortized.
+The non-compete agreement from Agere and the current and licensed technology included in the acquisition of Agere FPGA have an estimated weighted average useful life of approximately 6.3 years.
+In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets," the excess of purchase price over net assets acquired, or Goodwill, will be subject to an impairment test at least annually and will not be amortized (see Note 8).